PTV-Group/leaflet-ptv-developer/README.md

 leaflet-xserver provides classes to add xMapServer specific features to Leaflet.

+### Magic Auto Attribution (experimenal)

+If included to the script, `leaflet-xserver.js` automatically sets the correct attribution text for every layer that uses the xMapServer-2 rest api.

 ### L.TileLayer.XServer

 The Layer class `L.TileLayer.XServer` can be used to make xServer elements clickable.